OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-28.md

 The fruit of your womb will be cursed, and the produce of your ground, the newborn of your herds, and the offspring of your flocks.

 ## Deuteronomy 28:19
-You will be cursed when you come in and cursed when you go out.
+You will encounter curses in your comings and goings.

 ## Deuteronomy 28:20
 The Lord will send on you curses, confusion, and rebuke in everything you undertake to do, until you are destroyed and come to sudden ruin on account of the evil you have done in forsaking Him.